survivejs/webpack-book/manuscript/packages/02_authoring.md

 ### Publishing a Pre-Release Version

-Sometimes, you might want to publish something preliminary for other people to test.
+Sometimes, you may want to publish something preliminary for other people to test.
 You can do this by tagging your release as a pre-release version.
-For example, a package might have versions like this:
+For example, a package can have versions like this:

 * v0.5.0-alpha1
 * v0.5.0-beta1